 To identify the number of properties which have received and are likely to continue to receive pressure below the reference level when demand is not abnormal.
+To capture the average cost of solving DG2 problems.

 Common definitions

 To ensure consistency of information returns the following regularly used terms are defined below: